hashmap-kz/pgrwl/README.md

 - The utility replicates all key features of `pg_receivewal`, including automatic reconnection on connection loss, streaming into partial files, extensive error checking and more.

-- The tool is easy to install as a single binary and simple to debug - just use your preferred editor and a Docker container running PostgreSQL.
+- Install as a single binary.
+Debug with your favorite editor and a local PostgreSQL container ([local-dev-infra](test/integration/environ/)).

 ![Architecture Diagram](docs/assets/diagrams/loop-v1.png)